kharnam/devops-test/README.md

   - Merge branches into the master before pushing back to Github
   - On completion send back pull request
 ----

 __1. Python programming test__
-Consider implementing the following script with any Python version you’re most comfortable with.
-Code must be in working condition for the mentioned Python version.
+- Consider implementing the following script with any Python version you’re most comfortable with
+- Code must be in working condition
+- Name script file as 'test_task1.py'

 ```
 Implement the following functionality: